ncsucase/mock-trading/README.md

 # mock-trading
-Practice stock trading and compete with others.
+Practice stock trading and compete with others using live stock market data.